arvinsalehi/rust-learning/README.md

 Affirm didn't give me the job
 I'll apply more
-the best thing that happen is to get a software programming job
+the best thing that happen is to get a software programming job I don't know what should I do after that